Quinarius

 A quinarius of 90 BC of L. Calpurnius Piso Frugi: Obv.: head of Roma right in a winged helmetq; V (asses) for quinarius.
 Rev.: Dioscuri riding right, stars above heads; ROMA below.

-The quinarius (plural: quinarii) was a small silver Roman coin valued at half a denarius.
+The quinarius (plural: quinarii; symbol: 𐆗) was a small silver Roman coin valued at half a denarius.

 Æ quinarius of Allectus, Camulodunum (Colchester) mint.
 Obv.: IMP C ALLECTVS P F AVG, radiate, cuirassed bust right.
 Rev.: VIRTVS AVG, galley rowing left; QC in exergue.

 The quinarius was struck for a few years, along with the silver sestertius, following the introduction of the denarius in 211 BC.
 At this time the quinarius was valued at 5 asses.
 The coin was reintroduced in 101 BC as a replacement for the victoriatus, this time valued at 8 asses due to retariffing of the denarius to 16 asses in 118 BC.
 For a few years following its reintroduction, large quantities of quinarii were produced, mostly for circulation in Gaul.
 The coin was produced sporadically until the 3rd century.
 Its symbol is 𐆗.

 The term gold quinarius or quinarius aureus is used to describe the half-aureus, which is valued at 12.5 denarii.
 This term has no ancient authority.